 This account is used for any income and investments in India.
 The features and uses are:

 Interest earned is taxable in India at current slab rates.
-The benefit of the Double Taxation Avoidance Agreement (DTAA) is available with most countries so that you do not pay tax twice.
+The benefit of the Double Taxation Avoidance Agreement (DTAA) is available with most countries so that you can offset tax paid in India as an input tax credit in your home country.

 You can send both interest and principal out of India, but the principal must be within $1 million.
 A CA must certify that you have paid taxes on this income.

-You can make deposits in foreign currency and INR, and withdrawals are in INR.
+You can make deposits in both foreign currency and INR, and withdrawals are in INR.

 Joint accounts are allowed with another NRI or a resident.

-Funds can be transferred only to another NRO account.
+Funds can be transferred only to another NRO account or to even resident accounts.

 Transfer from NRO to an NRE account i.e. for repatriation is capped at $1 million per financial year and requires CA input on the required forms to be filled